salesforce/policy_sentry/docs/user-guide/initialize.rst

 .. code-block:: bash

     # Initialize the database, using the existing Access Level Overrides file
     policy_sentry initialize

+    # Initialize the database, but instead of using the AWS HTML files in the Python package (which might be outdated, even if it is a week old), download the very latest AWS HTML Docs and make sure that Policy Sentry uses them
+    policy_sentry initialize --fetch

     # Initialize the database with a custom Access Level Overrides file
     policy_sentry initialize --access-level-overrides-file my-override.yml